AdaCore/training_material/courses/rust_essentials/060_references/04_reference_validity.rst

    References end at their **last use**, not necessarily at the end of the scope :rust:`{ }`

 -----------------------------------
-References are always safe to use
+References Are Always Safe to Use
 -----------------------------------

 - Can **never** be null
-- Cannot outlive the data they point to
+- Cannot outlive data they point to
 - Dangling references cannot occur

 .. code:: rust